Slack is a chat client that provides us with a centralized way to communicate without overloading our inboxes.

 To ensure compliance with the possibility that we might create permanent or long-lived records in Slack, the records retention policy is set to retain all messages forever AND also retain edit and deletion logs for all messages.
 Users are prohibited from deleting messages.
 Do not abuse the

 This policy applies to all types of Slack communications: public channels, private groups, even direct messages.
 Nothing is private.
-We use the compliance export capability in Slack to view all messages.
-The Primary Team Owner is responsible for ensuring monthly exports and backing these exports up in GSA’s Google Drive.
+We use the Corporate Export capability in Slack to get the data and filter using the slack-export-handling tool.

-During regular operations, only the Slack Owners, the Executive Director of 18F, and GSA IT have access to the exports.
+During regular operations, only the Slack Owners have access to the exports.
 There is no regular monitoring of these messages, but they have been reviewed in the past.
-Various legal actions (for example, a Freedom of Information Act request) or security operations approved by the Infrastructure Director have required others to view the exports.
+Various legal actions (for example, a Freedom of Information Act (FOIA) request) or security operations approved by the TTS Tech Portfolio Director have required others to view the exports.
 The team will continue to be notified at the earliest possible time that the exports have been accessed.
 Notifications of access may not be made in realtime.

 Slack is currently built on Amazon Web Services (AWS), which from a federal security perspective, already has a host of protections verified through GSA’s FedRAMP program.
 GSA IT and 18F have also conducted a review of Slack’s security operations and vulnerability scanning.